Earlybyte/aad_oauth/README.md

 ```

 On web platform,
-* tokens are stored by the underlying msauth.js library in the browser localStorage.
+* tokens are stored by the underlying msauth.js/msauthv2.js library in the browser localStorage.
-* logout does nothing to forget tokens in this release.
+* logout initiates the logout flow in the browser, which will forget tokens and logout the browser session.

 ## B2C Usage